harryberlin/AVR-IBus.public/README.md

 # AVR-IBus<br>`Do-It-Yourself Modul for BMW Cars with I-/K-Bus`
+## Kickstart Description
+In case of using the Raspberry in the car, there was a topic about the powersuply and long bootup time.
+Inspired by other Interfaces like pibus, Intravee, eLight, modLight i decided to develop a specific shield.
+After some time and some requestes the standalone modul was born.

 ## Modes
 - **AVR Mode**
 	- Raspberry Shield or standalone modul with GUI for OEM System
+	- Using OSMC or LibreElec with the Addon [IBusCommunicaor](https://www.bmwraspcontrol.de/board/showthread.php?tid=295) for Kodi
 - **IBus Interface Mode**
 	- you can use this DIY Modul as usual USB IBus-Interface also (e.g. for Android Radio Headunits)
 	- upload the other Firmware to get it working
-	- because my project is pioneer and initiator for [I-BUS App](www.ibus-app.de) to develop their own next IBus Interface
+	- because my project is one of the pioneers for [I-BUS App](www.ibus-app.de) to develop their own next IBus Interfac
 	- hope i will get more Support for the functionality with the App

 ## Features